Adventure Program (10-18 yo)

 To see the club’s full weather policy as well as our program behaviour and safety policies check out our policy manual.

-You can also expect to receive e-mails 3 weeks and 1 week before the start of the program with pre-season program information and details.
+You will receive an email confirmation when you register.
+You can also expect to receive emails 1.5-2 weeks prior to the start of the program and also a few days before your first session with pre-season program information and details.